Gavriil1/arcadegame/README.md

 ###  Footer option with link to a homepage, where the game is located.

-Allows a user to return back to a home page, making navigation easy
+This allows the user to easily navigate back to the home page.

 User stories: 5